Jack Barclay is the world’s largest and oldest Bentley dealership and is part of the HR Owen Group.

 This vehicle will be coming in 2016, this new model will be important to the Bentley brand as it will open up new additional markets and sales volumes.
 We have all seen the original motorshow car, I have however now seen via a private viewing the latest version of this vehicle and it is fantastic, especially in terms of retaining the Bentley DNA.

 This along with other technological developments will ensure Bentley can reinvent itself in the new world order.

 Being based in Mayfair London, you must deal with some very wealthy individuals, without naming names, can you tell us the largest or most expensive order ever placed with Jack Barclays?

-What we also have at Jack Barclays is an underground sales display area which holds 14 cars, this enables us to offer a very discreet service to clients who are sensitive as to whether they are seen or not.
+What we also have at Jack Barclays is an underground sales display area that holds 14 cars, this enables us to offer a very discreet service to clients who are sensitive as to whether they are seen or not.